senvang/hugo-website/content/posts/2023/10/lxc_on_devuan_linux.md

 I am not done with this topic yet but for now this is a good foundation and a playground to further investigate if I want to run containers on the server.
-I might update this post at some point in case I find out why there are still appearing some error messages or if I have any other points worth mentioning.
+I might update this post at some point if I have any points worth mentioning.

-Especially the network setup was barely touched here and could be a topic on its own at some point.
+Especially the network setup was barely touched here and could be a topic for a separate post at some point.
 For now that's it ...